DaniDevOfficial/BlackStellarMusicOverhaul/README.md

 The footer appears minimalistic and lacking interest.
 Adding social media links or similar elements could enhance its appeal, though this is subjective and based on personal preference.

-Please correct the grammar, and that's all, nothing else, please.
+Please correct the grammar, and that's all, n othing else, please.